Tired of paying so much for ebooks? Most libraries these days let you check out eBooks, for free, just like regular books.

 - First, you need a Kindle or Kindle app, or the official OverDrive app.
 You can use a physical Kindle device, the Kindle reading app (for devices like the iPhone and Android), or the Kindle Cloud Reader.
 Currently, any device or application that you could send a Kindle book purchase to also supports library lending.

-Second, you need to check that your local library (or any library that you have an active account at) supports Kindle lending.
+- Second, you need to check that your local library (or any library with which you have an active account) supports OverDrive lending.
 The Kindle lending system is built around the OverDrive media distribution network.
 Pay a visit to OverDrive, select “Library Search” and check to see if your library is participating.

-Finally, if you’re using a physical Kindle, you’ll need access to a Wi-Fi node or a computer you can load the books from over the USB tether.
+- Finally, if you’re using a physical Kindle, you’ need access to a Wi-Fi node or a computer from which you can load the books over a USB connection.
 Unlike books purchased through Amazon, public library books are not delivered via your Kindle 3G connection.